tmtsoftware/osw-examples/docs/src/main/paradox/lscs/LSCSHcd.md

 First, when the SegmentActor is created in the `apply` def function.
 This is where the lower level `SocketClientStream` class is added and where the socket connection to the LSCS occurs.

-The rest of the actor is a mix of trying to make the system behave like the documentation and interfacing to the current simulator.

-For instance, the feature of sending a `Started` to the caller when the command takes greater than 1 second was added to ensure the system can handle that eventually.
-This is also true with the Processing message.

-@@@ note
-But as it turns out, the higher level software and CSW can not do anything with these Started and Processing messages, so they should just be dropped.
-@@@

-SegmentActor has two messages related to sending a message to the segment.
-The first is Send, which is the operational case.
-It sends a command to the segment.
-The second is SendWithTime, which allows sending a time for the simulator delay allowing easier testing of things like multiple commands and overlapping commands.
+SegmentActor has two messages for sending a message to the LSCS simulator.
+The first is Send, which is the message meant for the operating use case.
+It sends a command String to the segment LSCS.
+The second is SendWithTime, which allows sending specified delay to the simulator allowing predictable testing of things like multiple commands and overlapping commands.

-At this level, all segment commands are implemented as a variable delay on the segment side of the socket.
-We send the
+At this time both segment commands are implemented as a variable delay on the segment side of the socket.
+With the `Send` command, the command String is sent to the simulator, which in the JVM simulator, returns the COMPLETE response after a random delay.
+With the `sendWithTime` message, we send the
 command: DELAY MILLIS such as DELAY 1234 to the socket client.
-The delay is random returned by the `getRandomDelay` function.
-The delay is currently set to be between 10 and 1250 millis.
+The desired delay is an argument of the message.
+The JVM simulator waits for the specified time before returning COMPLETE.

-The important message of SegmentActor is the processing under `SendWithTime`.
-The code checks to see if the delay is greater than 1 second, if so it sends a `Started` message back to the caller.
-Then it uses the `send` method of the socket client to send the command to the segment socket.
+Tthe `send` method of the socket client sends the command to the segment socket.
 This is an asynchronous call using a Future.
-When the call completes, the SegmentActor sends a response to the caller, which is a `SegComMon` instance to be counted.
+When the response is received, the SegmentActor sends the response to the caller, which is a `SegComMon` instance to be counted.

 The ShutdownSegment command is also handled.
 When this occurs, the client is terminated, which closes the socket connection to the segment.
 These shutdown commands are present so that tests always work correctly.
+In the operations case, the sockets would probably stay open and would probably need to be opened.
+It might be worth-while to investigate created the sockets during a command and closing them after if commands are relatively infrequent.